rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 ** Changelog **
 ***************

+v4.4.6
+>Fixed a bug introduced in 4.3.1 that broke the debug message about a missing critter art file
+>Fixed an issue where an item with a unique ID in the inventory had its ID reset by a non-unique item
+>Restored the position of the ammo bar when ALTERNATE_AMMO_METRE=0 in f2_res.ini
+>Improved the fix for the display issue in the pipboy when the automap list is too long
+>Improved the compatibility mode check for newer Windows
+>Changed PipBoyAvailableAtGameStart option and set_pipboy_available script function to no longer modify the vault suit movie state
+>Added a fix for the main menu music not stopping when replaying the intro
+>Added a fix for display issues when highlighting a multiline dialogue option
+>Added a fix for the incorrect message being displayed when attempting to repair a dead robot
+>Added a fix for the double click sound when selecting a location in the Status section of the pipboy
+>Added a fix for extra hidden buttons below the location list in the Status section of the pipboy
+>Added a fix for map lighting from Night Vision perk not updating when loading a saved game
+>Added a fix for an animation glitch when death animations and combat start simultaneously
+>Added a fix to prevent the game from hanging when reloading a weapon overloaded with ammo via the interface bar
+>Added a few fixes for issues related to weapons with negative ammo
+>Added a tweak to replace death animations on critters with single-frame variants on map load
+>Added more options for tweaking some engine perks to the perks ini file
+>Reduced the green tone of the message window on the interface bar for text clarity

 v4.4.5.1
 >HRP: Fixed the behavior of IFACE_BAR_WIDTH for a modified fallout2.exe with Chinese/Japanese support
 >Fixed a bug in XPTable that caused leveling issues with Here and Now perk